jmcglone/jmcglone.github.io/_posts/2019-08-02-Perf-measurement-environment-on-Linux.md

 ---
 layout: post
-title: How to get consitent results when benchmarking on Linux?
+title: How to get consistent results when benchmarking on Linux?
 categories: [performance analysis, tools]
 ---